-Parents are expected to show respect toward the HBA's volunteer coaches and encourage their children to do the same.
-If you should have a question or an issue with something your child's coach does, you should calmly and respectfully attempt to address it with them -- and preferably not immediately after a game, when emotions can run high.
+Parents and players are expected to show respect toward the HBA's volunteer coaches.
+If you should have a question or an issue with something your child's coach does, you should calmly and respectfully attempt to address it with them -- and not immediately after a game, when emotions can run high.
 If you feel the need to address it further, you can contact the HBA board.
-Parents also are given the opportunity at the end of the season via the HBA parent survey to comment on their team's coaching experience.
+Parents also are given the opportunity at the end of the season via the HBA parent survey to comment on their child's coaching experience.

 All parents should check our concussion awareness page, which includes links to further information from the CDC on how to spot and treat concussions.